The Beanstalk Academy

 CUB CLASS

-This class is for children ages 2 ½ years of age to 3 ½ years of age.
+This class is for children ages 3 to 4.
 All students need to be fully potty trained in September when school begins.
-The Cub program focuses on social behavior, learning to get along with others and sharing.
-This class is usually the child’s first formal experience and is very structured and routine based.
+The Cub program focuses on social behavior, learning to get along with others, and sharing.
+This class can be the child’s first formal experience.
+Unlike a daycare experience that is typically all-day free play, this 3-4 class is routine-based and structured.
+A routine helps the children know what to expect during their day and helps them adjust to a school routine.

-Areas of educational focus begin in the cognitive thinking stages and progress to the critical thinking stages with “hands-on” activities and with process-oriented projects.
-The children do their “own” work and produce their own projects showing their developmental abilities.
-The entire curriculum is based on age appropriate activities and lessons build upon each other as the week progresses.
+Areas of educational focus begin in the cognitive thinking stages and progress to the critical thinking stages with “hands-on” activities and process-oriented projects.
+The children do their work and produce projects that demonstrate their developmental abilities.
+The curriculum is based on age-appropriate activities and lessons build upon each other as the week progresses.

-CONCEPTS covered over the year include colors, shapes, number concepts, patterning, listening skills, fine motor tasks (cutting, tracing, etc.) and name recognition skills.
+CONCEPTS and SKILLS covered over the year include colors, shapes, number concepts, patterning, listening, fine motor tasks (cutting, tracing, etc.), and name recognition.

-UNITS are developed each month and change depending on abilities and needs, and change each year.
-Some units studied are: All About Me, Manners and Sharing, The Farm, Animals, Nursery Rhymes, Seasonal Changes & Holiday Celebrations.
+UNITS are developed each month and change depending on the abilities and needs of the students.
+Some units include: All About Me, Manners and Sharing, The Farm, Animals, Nursery Rhymes, and Seasonal Changes & Holiday Celebrations.

-DRAMATIC PLAY and BLOCK BUILDING are a part of the child’s “work time” experiences, which facilitates their ability to make positive choices and get along with others.
-Social interaction and problem solving are stressed through play.
+DRAMATIC PLAY and BLOCK BUILDING are part of the child’s “work time” experiences, which helps them make positive choices and get along with others.
+Social interaction and problem-solving are prioritized and learned through play.

-ART PROJECTS and COOKING PROJECTS are a large part of the daily activity.
-These students learn by DOING – each project is taught through an art experience or a cooking experience.
-The children learn by creating a project or recipe to build upon the concepts that are presented each day.
+ART PROJECTS and COOKING PROJECTS are a large part of the daily routine.
+Our students learn by DOING– lessons are taught through an art experience or a cooking experience.

 BEAR CLASS

-The Bear class is for children ages 4 years to 5 years of age.
-This class is usually the second year experience for most and it builds upon the Cub class experiences.
-These students are getting prepared for Kindergarten entrance the following year.
-The focus is on extending attention span, critical problem solving, making positive choices and concept development.
-The activities are based on academic levels and developmental stages and are prepared each day to expand their cognitive skills.
+The Bear class is for children 4 years to 5 years of age.
+This class is usually the second-year experience for most children and builds upon the Cub class experiences.
+These students are getting prepared to enter Kindergarten the following year.
+We focus on extending their attention span, critical problem-solving skills, making positive choices, and concept development.
 Completing projects on “their own” and finishing the task is stressed through “hands-on” activities and unit work.

 CONCEPTS covered over the year are upper/lower case letter recognition, number recognition, counting, patterning, rhyming skills, fine motor development (writing, cutting, tracing), letter sound recognition, and pre-reading skills.

-UNITS vary depending on the class development and change each year as to not repeat the same units for children that may be returning to this class.
-Some units covered in this age group are; Transportation, Five Senses, Solar System, Famous Authors, Animal Habitats, Seasonal Changes, Holiday Celebrations and many more.
+UNITS vary depending on the class development and change each year so returning students learn new things.
+Some units covered in this age group are; Transportation, Five Senses, Solar System, Famous Authors, Animal Habitats, Seasonal Changes, and Holiday Celebrations.

-ART PROJECTS and COOKING EXPERIMENTS are stressed each day as a part of the daily routine.
-Cooking becomes a math experience and art is a lesson learned through varied media and based on their unit of study.
+ART PROJECTS and COOKING EXPERIMENTS are part of the daily routine.
+Cooking becomes a math experience and art expands on the unit the class is learning.

-LITERATURE is chosen depending on the unit or season being studied and children are encouraged to listen and understand the concepts presented through the stories read.
-The students in this class also create their own books and write in journals to collect their thoughts and feelings.
+LITERATURE is chosen depending on the unit or season we are studying.
+Children are encouraged to listen and understand the concepts presented through the stories we read.
+The students in this class create their books and write in journals to collect their thoughts and feelings.